 Empirical values play a role

 Some decisions are harder for you than others.
-This phenomenon is familiar to everyone.
-The reason for this is quite simple: When we make decisions, we refer to accumulated experience values that are stored in our memory.
-Of course, these experiences vary from person to person.
+Every person knows this phenomenon.
+The reason for this is quite simply explained: When we make decisions, we refer to accumulated empirical values that are stored in our Memory are stored.
+These experiences are of course different from person to person.

 A decision that is easy for you can drive your neighbor to the proverbial brink of despair.
 The more similar decisions you have already had to make in the past, the less problems it causes you.
 A kind of "decision self-awareness" develops.
 We've mentioned it before: the best way to learn to make decisions is to do it several times.